Bedrock-OSS/bedrock-wiki/docs/commands/new-execute.md

 ```
 /execute as <origin: target> -> execute
 ```
 Changes the target of the command, or who @s will select.
-Affects rotation due to a potential bug ([MCPE-156277](https://bugs.mojang.com/browse/MCPE-156277)).
-This does not change the position of the command, or its dimension.
+This does not change the position, rotation, or dimention of the command.
 If multiple targets are specified, then a command is ran once for each of them, and @s selects each entity in turn.

 ### `/execute at`